 When visiting significant fossil locations, please remember these fossils belong to everyone.
 They are not available for collecting unless you have permission from the landowner/land manager.
 These fossils are rare and cannot be replaced.
 If you find something or notice questionable activities, please report them to the respective land manager.

-Located in the BLM’s Garden Park Fossil Area NNL (National Natural Landmark) are the Marsh and Cleveland Quarries.
+Within the BLM’s Garden Park Fossil Area NNL a (National Natural Landmark) are the Marsh and Cleveland Quarries.
 Marsh Quarry has a .25-mile trail from the parking lot.
 Hike up to an overlook to see where Allosaurus, Ceratosaurus, Diplodocus, and Stegosaurus were first found in the late 1800s by local fossil hero Marshall Felch.
 Cleveland Quarry area includes shaded picnic tables and a vault toilet located along Fourmile Creek.
 Here in the 1950s, the Cleveland Museum of Natural History excavated “Happy the Haplocanthosaur”, which is still on display there today.
 Fascinating fact: No one has ever found a Haplocanthosaur skull!

 Right along the crest of City of Cañon City’s famous and fun Skyline Drive lies a clear trackway of Ankylosaur footprint casts within the Dakota Hogback formation.
 Visible from the road, imagine traveling along the coastline of the ancient Western Interior Seaway 90 million years ago with this dinosaur!
 (See pages 16-17 for more information.)